botgram/botgram/docs/message.md

          - `msg.animation.file.size` returns the size of the file if known, not present otherwise.
          - `msg.animation.file.mime` returns the MIME type of the file if defined, not present otherwise.
      - `msg.animation.filename` returns the filename of the animation file if known, not present otherwise.
-     - `msg.animation.thumb` returns information about the animation thumbnail if available, not present otherwise.
+     - `msg.animation.thumbnail` returns information about the animation thumbnail if available, not present otherwise.
          - `msg.animation.thumbnail.file` returns information about the image file:
              - `msg.animation.thumbnail.file.id` returns the ID of the file.
              - `msg.animation.thumbnail.file.size` returns the size of the file if known, not present otherwise.